 Contact Us for Guidance

-Attorneys would prefer that their clients contact them before recording or intercepting calls or e-mails of their spouse.
-By discussing any plans to snoop through an spouse’s computer ahead of time, to record conversations, or print out e-mails or other documents, an attorney can help guide the person in determining what activity is prohibited and what activity is acceptable.
+Attorneys would prefer that their clients contact them before recording or intercepting calls or e-mails of their spouses.
+By discussing any plans to snoop through a spouse’s computer ahead of time, record conversations, or print out e-mails or other documents, an attorney can help guide the person in determining what activity is prohibited and what activity is acceptable.
 An attorney can also advise a person considering such activity what possible criminal and civil penalties they may face if they follow through with their plans.
 Finally, because any illegally-obtained information can be excluded by the court and not considered in a hearing, an attorney can discuss the possible ramifications this would cause to the person’s case as well as other ways the information might be able to be obtained.

-If you are involved in a divorce and you become aware that your spouse has looked through your computer, read or intercepted your e-mails or otherwise eavesdropped on your conversations, let your divorce attorney know right away.
+If you are involved in a divorce and you become aware that your spouse has looked through your computer, read or intercepted your e-mails, or otherwise eavesdropped on your conversations, let your divorce attorney know right away.
 There are certain civil remedies to which you may be entitled, and your attorney can assist you in filing the appropriate petitions and motions to obtain such relief.
 Save any evidence you have of the eavesdropping or snooping (videos, witness statements, etc.) as these may be useful in a criminal investigation.
 Ensure your attorney knows what information you believe may have been compromised, as he or she can take measures to keep this information excluded from court hearings.

 If nothing else, divorcing spouses should remain aware of the vulnerability of certain information.
 Individuals going through a divorce should consider guarding their e-mails and the information contained on their electronic devices.
-Computers, cellphones, and e-mail accounts should be monitored for unauthorized access or attempts to access them.
+Computers, cell phones, and e-mail accounts should be monitored for unauthorized access or attempts to access them.